duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 * *config.py* contains the configuration values
 * *visual_servo.py* is the main script that puts the estimation.py and control.py together
-* *estimation.py* contains everything that is related to estimating the relative pose of the target point to the robot
+* *estimation.py* contains everything related to estimating the relative pose of the target point to the robot
-* *control.py* contains everything that is related to generating the duckiebot commands from the pose estimation
+* *control.py* contains everything related to generating the duckiebot commands from the pose estimation

 <p>&nbsp;</p>